-ACICIS is very excited to announce Mr Michael Sheehy as the Academic Program Officer (APO) for the pilot iteration of the Agriculture Professional Practicum (APP), running in January-February 2020.
+ACICIS is very excited to announce Mr Michael Sheehy as the Academic Program Officer (APO) for the second iteration of the Agriculture Professional Practicum (APP), running in January-February 2020.
 Michael served as APO for the pilot iteration of the APP in 2019 and ACICIS is thrilled to welcome him back for 2020.

 Michael is a former Australian agribusiness manager who has managed major beef cattle properties in Western Australia for BHP and the Northern Territory for the Heytesbury Pastoral Group.
 He worked for the Heytesbury Group for eight years where he was also CEO of Heytesbury Thoroughbreds and the CEO of the Heytesbury Asian Beef Operations.
 Michael was awarded a Nuffield scholarship in 1992 where he studied international agricultural policy in Europe and the live cattle trade between Australia and South East Asia.
 Michael has over twenty years of business experience in South East Asia.
 Michael lived in Indonesia for fifteen years where he was the Chief Operating Officer for PT Natural Resources Indonesia an Indonesian company that has business interests in mining, property and agriculture.
 Michael was also the CEO of PT Dharmabakti Purna Wira a PEPAPRI (Indonesian Retired Armed Forces Union) company.